 Yes.
-Insurance policies are not written to be understand by the normal homeowner.
-They are extremely lengthy, complex, and written to limit the financial exposure of the insurance company.
+Insurance policies are not written to be understood by the normal homeowner.
+They are extremely lengthy and complex, and they are written to limit the financial exposure of the insurance company.
 These polices are riddled with pitfalls and defenses for the insurance companies.
 Insurance companies spend years and hundreds of thousands of dollars on their attorneys to carefully craft these policies.
 You cannot afford not to have a lawyer represent your interests.
 The difference that a lawyer can make representing you can be the difference of thousands of dollars.

 What types of water damage claims are there?